-- 1. Transitory Mobile Food CartsUnits.
-Mobile food cartsUnits that remain on a property for five hours or less in a twenty-four hour period shall comply with the following: - i.
+- 1. Transitory Mobile Food Units.
+Mobile food units that remain on a property for five hours or less in a twenty-four hour period shall comply with the following: - i.
 Standards related to the site. - a.
-Be limited to three food cartsunits on a property at any one time; - b.
-Maintain the minimum number of parking stalls and minimum drive aisle widths and parking lot requirementsonsite; and - Not result in the reduction of landscaping less than the minimum site and parking lot requirements.;
+Be limited to three food units on a property at any one time; - b.
+Maintain the minimum number of parking stalls and minimum drive aisle widths and parking lot requirements; and - c.
+Not result in the reduction of landscaping less than the minimum site.